César Rodríguez Garavito: Academic career

 Rodríguez-Garavito is currently a Professor of Law and Chair of the Center for Human Rights and Global Justice at New York University School of Law.
 Rodríguez-Garavito is the founding director of the Earth Rights Research and Action (TERRA) Program and the More-Than-Human Life (MOTH) Program.
-He is also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
+He is also a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University and the founding director of the Commons on Machines, Policy, Automation & Society (Compass) at NYU Law.

-Rodríguez-Garavito’s work has advanced new ideas and legal actions on issues such as climate justice, Indigenous rights, and what he proposes to call “more-than-human rights” (rights of nature).
-They include rights-based climate and biodiversity litigation, research with Project CETI on the legal implications of AI-assisted translation of sperm whale communication, as well as a collaboration with the Society for the Protection of Underground Networks (SPUN), the Fungi Foundation and mycologist Merlin Sheldrake on legal actions to protect the fungal kingdom of life.
+Rodríguez-Garavito's work has advanced new ideas and legal actions on issues such as climate justice, Indigenous rights, and what he proposes to call “more-than-human rights” (rights of nature).
+They include rights-based climate and biodiversity litigation, research with Project CETI on the legal implications of AI-assisted translation of sperm whale communication, and a collaboration with the Society for the Protection of Underground Networks (SPUN) and the Fungi Foundation on legal actions to protect the fungal kingdom of life.
+As part of the MOTH Program, Rodríguez-Garavito works with Project CETI and Hinemoana Halo, an Aotearoa-based, Indigenous-led conservation and environmental sustainability organization, on the implementation of He Whakaputanga Moana: Whale Protection and Legal Personhood Declaration.
+Produced by a coalition of Indigenous Pacific Islanders, He Whakaputanga Moana recognizes the legal personhood and inherent rights of whales.
 His contributions to Earth rights have been recognized with a More-Than-Human Fellowship by the London Design Museum.

+Rodríguez-Garavito has collaborated closely with scientists, writers and artists such as Robert Macfarlane, Merlin Sheldrake, David Gruber, Toby Kiers, Giuliana Furci and Cosmo Sheldrake on projects related to the rights of nature.
+He has served as a strategy advisor to leading international and domestic human rights organizations in different parts of the world.
+His work has been featured in numerous media outlets, including The New York Times, The Guardian, BBC, National Geographic, Emergence Magazine, El País, Mongabay and Atmos.

 One of his MOTH collaborations—the “Song of the Cedars”—was awarded a spot in the UN Museum's Top 10 Culture for Impact 2024 List.
 The song was authored by four humans—musician Cosmo Sheldrake, writer Robert Macfarlane, mycologist Giuliana Furci, and Rodríguez-Garavito—and Los Cedros, a cloud forest in Ecuador that had been recognized as a subject of rights by the Ecuadorian Constitutional Court.
 With the help of partners in Ecuador, a petition was filed to legally recognize Los Cedros as one of the co-authors of the song, thereby challenging the anthropocentrism of copyright law.

 Rodríguez-Garavito has held a range of teaching positions, including appointments as a visiting professor at Stanford Law School, Brown University, the University of Melbourne, the University of Pretoria, and the Getulio Vargas Foundation (Brazil).
 He has served as cofounder and director of Dejusticia, as well as an associate professor of law and director of the Center for Socio-Legal Research and the Global Justice and Human Rights Program at the University of the Andes (Colombia).